 Note • If the request form definition has changed since the original request was created, the cloned request will map as many input fields and their values as possible.
 A system-generated comment will be added to the cloned request with a list of input fields that the system is unable to map.

 Chapter 9 Requesting Permission to Use a Component

 Cloning a Request

 Customizing the Request Dashboard

-This section provides information and procedures to customize the Request Dashboard:
+This chapter provides the information to customize the Request Dashboard by adding an Assigned Date column.

-Adding the Assigned Date Column